 I was on this for six months and by month two, I could no longer do my multi-mile walks/hikes, hill and stair climbs.
 In another month, I had to use hiking poles just to walk inside my home due to extreme pain.

 During this time I brought this up to my health care team (2 doctors, PAs, etc) but was told that lots of patients have this medication and they had no problems ….
-I have since learned that I need to be assertive and far more pro-active.
+I have since learned that I need to be assertive and more pro-active.

 At 2 and 1/2 weeks since the last injection, the swelling in the lower legs is down by 95%, the swelling in the left foot is down by 90%, and the swelling in the right foot is down by 75 to 80%.
 This is inline with reported recovery from this side effect – 1-4 weeks for the swelling to end, and then an additional 1-2 months for the pain to gradually subside.
 Recovery takes a long time because the half life of the drug is up to 3 weeks.
 That means it takes about 3 weeks for half of it to clear out – and 4 to 5 half lives to be considered out of your system (12-15 weeks).

-I am now able to walk again without using hiking poles – albeit, there is still pain and while I can now walk outside without a hiking pole, doing so for any distance ends up being sore afterwards.
+I am now able to walk again without using hiking poles – albeit, there is still pain and while I can walk outside without a hiking pole, doing so for any distance ends up being sore afterwards.

 • Within this population, all cause mortality was reduced by 0.6%.